 1 month, 2 weeks ago passed

-.. image:: https://readthedocs.org/projects/chemfp/badge/?version=latest :target: http://chemfp.readthedocs.io/en/latest/?badge=latest :alt: Documentation Status
+.. image:: https://readthedocs.org/projects/chemfp/badge/?version=latest :target: https://chemfp.readthedocs.io/en/latest/?badge=latest :alt: Documentation Status

-<a href='http://chemfp.readthedocs.io/en/latest/?badge=latest'> <img src='https://readthedocs.org/projects/chemfp/badge/?version=latest' alt='Documentation Status' /> </a>
+<a href='https://chemfp.readthedocs.io/en/latest/?badge=latest'> <img src='https://readthedocs.org/projects/chemfp/badge/?version=latest' alt='Documentation Status' /> </a>